Why Myo-Inositol for PCOS Is the Quiet Supplement Story UK Women Should Know About in 2026

 The most interesting story in UK women’s health right now is not happening on TikTok.
 It is happening in the supplements aisle of Holland & Barrett, where myo-inositol for PCOS has quietly become the supplement British women with polycystic ovary syndrome are picking up on the recommendation of friends, dietitians and the occasional well-read GP.
 There is no celebrity endorsement attached.
 No founder story.
 Just a sugar-alcohol compound your body already makes, sold in slightly underwhelming pouches, with a body of evidence that has been building for the better part of two decades.

 That last bit is the point.
 Myo-inositol for PCOS is not new.
-What is new is that the UK market has caught up to the research, the price has dropped under £20 a month for the most studied dose, and enough British women have tried it – and stuck with it – that the word-of-mouth has finally outpaced the marketing budget.
+What is new is that the UK market has caught up to the research, the price of a generic 40:1 powder has dropped under £20 a month, and enough British women have tried it – and stuck with it – that the word-of-mouth has finally outpaced the marketing budget.
 With Verity, the UK’s PCOS charity, estimating that around one in ten women of reproductive age has the condition, this matters.

 What myo-inositol actually is